habedi/PracticalMachineLearning/README.md

 * [Pyforest](https://github.com/8080labs/pyforest): You could use Pyforest to import all Python data science related library lazily as you need them in your code
 * [ETE Toolkit](http://etetoolkit.org/): ETE Toolkit is a Python toolbox for visualizing and analysis of tree format data
 * [Whoosh](https://bitbucket.org/mchaput/whoosh/wiki/Home): Whoosh is a full-text indexing and search library for Python
+* [Geoplot](https://residentmario.github.io/geoplot/index.html): Geoplot is a Python visualization library for geospatial plotting of geo-locational records

 ## Additional Useful Resources